 - Decide What Kind of Loan You Want (Secured vs. Unsecured): An unsecure loan is one that’s based on the borrower’s credit score and doesn’t require the borrower to “secure” the loan with assets.
 A secured loan (a mortgage, RV or car loan) requires some type of security (the home or the vehicle), so if the borrower defaults on loan payments the lender may seize the asset.
 Although most RV loans are secured, some lenders offer an unsecured option.

 - Shop Different Lenders: As we discuss later in this article, different lenders offer different RV financing options and different financing terms.
 Shop around with your local dealerships, banks, and credit unions.

 - Consider Self-Financing with Home Equity: If you own a home you have an additional RV financing option, which is to take out a home equity loan.
 A home equity loan is a lump-sum loan for a fixed amount that is secured against your home.
 Like your mortgage, you repay the loan in equal monthly payments over a fixed-term.
 With this option, you’ll readily have access to a large lump-sum and utilize however you see fit.
-CU SoCal offers a home equity loan with a fixed rate as low as 5.25% APR and an affordable 15- to 25-year repayment plan.
+CU SoCal offers a home equity loan with a fixed rate and an affordable 15- to 25-year repayment plan.